jylisadoney/intro-excel-2/3-generate.md

 In Excel, a PivotTable is a special type of table that allows you to summarize data and identify patterns, trends, or interesting comparisons.

 ## Insert a PivotTable
-First, let's navigate to the `Employee Sales sheet (or Sheet1)` in our workbook.
+First, let's navigate to the `PivotTable sheet (or Sheet2)` in our workbook.
 * Highlight all of our data
   * Option 1: Click on `Cell A1` and drag to highlight all data **OR**
   * Option 2: Hit `Ctrl A` on your keyboard (`Command A` for Mac users)